tag-and-generate/Politeness-Transfer-A-Tag-and-Generate-Approach/README.md

 ## Data
 Please find the instructions to download the dataset at [tag-and-generate/politeness-dataset](https://github.com/tag-and-generate/politeness-dataset).

-Please find the instructions to preprocess the data at [tag-and-generate/code-pre-release](https://github.com/tag-and-generate/code-pre-release).

 ## Code
 Please find the code for the Tag and Generate Approach at [tag-and-generate/code](https://github.com/tag-and-generate/code).